 I didn't hate this two part opening and would love Telltale to keep this sort of thing up in the future if they can.
 On the other side of that I wouldn't want it if that leads into awful optimization as seen with these episodes.
 The story here isn't that interesting at this point and while I find the new characters fine all events just seems rather forced.
 I'm also not sure if I'm a fan of Clementine just sitting to the side and while they did a good job in having her grow up, certain actions feel off.
 I'll also mention that I found the connections from last season to be handled well having looked up each of them after my first playthrough, for reference I sided with Jane in Season 2's end.
 At this point I expect much more from Telltale considering how strong The Walking Dead typically is and I'm very intrigued in where they'll take it after what I'd consider a completely cliché ending moment.

-Review Done on The Walking Dead Season 3 for Xbox One
+The Walking Dead Season 3 Review on Xbox One

 Review Code Provided by Sandbox Strat